derickr/derickrethans-articles/201405061926-mapping-lubumbashi.rst

 .. image:: /images/content/hot-logo.png
    :align: right

-I spend last Saturday helping out HOT, the `Humanitarian OpenStreetMap Team`_, to improve the map of Lubumbashi, Congo.
+I spent last Saturday helping out HOT, the `Humanitarian OpenStreetMap Team`_, to improve the map of Lubumbashi, Congo.
 This session focussed on digitizing the data that was acquired on the ground by volunteers.